MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-tutorial.md

 4. On the Enablement page, from the *Automatic enrollment in Intune* dropdown list, select one of the following options:

    - **Pilot** - Members of the collection you specify are automatically enrolled into Intune and can then be co-managed.
 You'll specify the collection on the *Staging* page of this wizard.
 This option allows you to test co-management on a subset of clients.
-You can then rollout co-management to additional clients using a phased approach.
+You can then roll out co-management to additional clients using a phased approach.

    - **All** - Co-management is enabled for all clients.
 Next, select **Copy** to copy the *CCMSETUPCMD* command line for deploying the Configuration Manager client.
 Save this command line for use when you create an app in Intune that deploys the Configuration Manager client.
 Select **Next**.